A Small Business Owner’s Guide to the Owner Contribution

-As a first-time business owner, it’s important to keep track of the money going into your business.
+As a first-time business owner, it’s important to keep track of your own money going into your business.
 To do this, you must record capital contributions, which is the money that you, the owner, use to start and maintain your business.
 This article will explain what a capital contribution, also known as an owner’s contribution, is and how it works, why it’s important to track deposits to your business checking account, and the potential tax benefits.

 What is an owner’s contribution?

-How does an owner’s contribution work?
+How does a personal funds contribution by an owner work?

 When you make an owner’s contribution to your business, you need to create a financial record of the money you have invested.
 This financial record is important for tracking the money going into your business.